ayushnix/pass-coffin/README.md

 ```

 to try and respawn your screen lock program if it exits abnormally.
 Alternatively, you could switch
-to a wayland compositor and use a screen lock program which supports [ext-session-lock-v1][25],
+to a wayland compositor and a screen lock program which support [ext-session-lock-v1][25], which
-which should hopefully provide a secure screen lock utility for the Linux desktop.
+should hopefully provide a secure screen lock utility for the Linux desktop.

 You can also run `pass close` before your system goes to sleep and before it is issued a
 shutdown/reboot command.
 On Linux distributions with systemd, [systemd-lock-handler][26] can help